 4. San Diego, California

 Skip the summer crowds and visit sunny San Diego when the weather’s still warm but the masses of tourists are gone.
 Satisfy your beach craving at the popular Mission Beach or dog-friendly Ocean Beach, and grab dinner or drinks in the historic downtown Gaslamp District.
 If you’re up for a thrill, hit the Haunted Hotel; it’s rated one of the best haunted houses in the U.S., so be prepared for a good scare.

 And, there are no shortage of outdoor festivals either; with Spirits of Mexico, Beer Week, and San Diego Bay Wine and Food Festival all taking place in the month of November, you can be sure you won’t go thirsty!

 5. Savannah, Georgia

 Another warm destination!
 Although, you should bring a coat — weather changes quickly in the south.
-Stroll the oak tree-lined streets of Savannah (see Wormsloe Historic Site for a photogenic tree tunnel) and visit the gorgeous Bonaventure Cemetary for a hauntingly romantic experience.
+Stroll the oak tree-lined streets of Savannah (see Wormsloe Historic Site for a photogenic tree tunnel) and visit the gorgeous Bonaventure Cemetery for a hauntingly romantic experience.